-To ensure that you’re buying a good motorcycle helmet, it’s important to check that it meets key safety regulations.
-Choose a helmet that adheres to the Department of Transportation (DOT) safety standards; this will be a indicated by a DOT sticker on the back.
+To ensure that you’re getting a good motorcycle helmet, it’s important to check that it meets key safety regulations.
+Choose a helmet that adheres to the Department of Transportation (DOT) safety standards; this will be indicated by a DOT sticker on the back.

 If you’re extremely concerned about the safety of your helmet, you may wish to select a model that’s approved by the Snell Memorial Foundation, a non-profit organization that provides stricter safety guidelines than even the DOT.
 You’ll find a Snell sticker on the back of helmets that meet Snell standards.